 San Francisco Music Conservatory

-David is an active multi-instrumentalist, often accompanying his own local premieres on piano.
-He worked as an organist for St. Bede Episcopal Chapel in Coral Gables, FL and has played piano, organ, and harpsichord for University of Miami’s Collegium Musicum and the Miami Bach Society.
-In addition, David also regularly plays a wide variety of woodwind and brass instruments (including recorder) for multitracks on his YouTube channel, PlagalBytes.
+David is an active multi-instrumentalist, often accompanying their own local premiers on piano.
+They worked as an organist for St. Bede Episcopal Chapel in Coral Gables, FL and have played piano, organ, and harpsichord for University of Miami’s Collegium Musicum and the Miami Bach Society.
+In addition, David also regularly plays a wide variety of woodwind and brass instruments (including recorder) for multitracks on their YouTube channel, PlagalBytes.

 Jean L’Heritier: “Nigra sum”